Hamilton Hometown Heroes

 - Hamilton Visitors Center

 On the right, visitors see:

-Partners in Prime Center and Armstead Park are just across the bridge.
+Armstead Park is just across the bridge.
 A little further north you will find Fort Hamilton Hospital, Hamilton High School, West Side Little League and Jim Grimm Park – these have all benefited from the Hamilton Community Foundation’s strategic planning and resources.

 However, the initiatives that cannot be easily seen may actually make the most impact on Hamilton residents:

 - The young person beginning preschool because of our Start Ready program.